 Buffer of 20%

-The entire ₹ 1.78 crore received as carbon revenue was given to 509 farmer families as a reward for the environmental service they have provided through their heroic battle against Climate Change.
+96% of the ₹ 6.18 crore received as carbon revenue for these 72,868 GS VERs was distributed to participating farmer families, based on the survival rate of trees on their fields (carbon stock they had sequestrated), as a reward for the environmental service they have provided through their heroic battle against Climate Change.

 ADATS realises that grit and determination alone are not enough.
 Own efforts would go so far and no further.
 Small and poor peasant families do not have the financial resources for capex and also to tide over unpredictable weather variances.